mschenone/ec2-vpc-facts-ansible-module/README.md

 because `ec2_vpc_facts` returns a list of `ec2.Route` objects, but function `exit_json` in `lib/ansible/module_utils/basic.py` does not know about the ec2.Route class.

-A quick fix is to return a list of the dictonaries mapping `ec2.Route` objects.
+My quick fix: return a list of the dictionaries mapping `ec2.Route` objects.

 # Variables